LASER 16 | LASER 13 | |

 From time to time people contact me asking where they might obtain replacement sails for their Laser 13 or Laser 16.
 There are two possibilities that I know of in the UK:

 1. Ultimate Sails in Southampton advertise making Laser 13 and Laser 16 sails.
-You can find their Laser 13 sails listed here.
-You can find their Laser 16 sails listed here.
+You can find their Laser sails and covers listed here.

 2. Morgan Sails, also in Southampton, also advertise Laser 13 and Laser 16 sails and covers - including Laser 16 spinnakers.
 You can find their Laser 13 products here and Laser 16 products here.